-Another year nearly over, another year that just wouldn't be complete without some GOTY nominations to reward the best, and help vicariously troll next year's gamers by giving games like Aliens: Colonial Marines the ability to have a Game Of The Year Edition without falling afoul of trading standards rules.
+Another year nearly over, another year that just wouldn't be complete without some GOTY nominations to reward the best.
 What are mine, you ask?
 Oh, I'm far too lazy to have given it any real thought.
 I know!
-Let's take the time to give this 1990s compilation its long overdue dues, on the grounds that it's pretty confident it's onto a set of winners, and I see no reason why it should lie about something that important.
+Let's take the time to give this 1990 compilation, publisher Live Studios' Future Classics Collection, its long overdue dues on the grounds that it's pretty confident it's onto a set of winners, and I see no reason why it should lie about something that important.
 So, here we are!
-The Games Of The Year.
+The Games of the Year.
 I'm almost positive my faith in human nature will be rewarded.

-Finally, an adventure that all of us can play!
-None of those stupid verbs, no inventory except for keys, no long-winded conversation trees or dialogues, and no boring cut-scenes to get in the way.
-Otherwise, this is precisely like Day Of The Tentacle, with a very welcome additional roleplaying element.
-The game is called Disk Man.
-You play the role of Disk Man.
-In an era of increasingly padded out experiences, this is the kind of focus that we can all appreciate.
-Hopefully this will remain true for the inevitable CD based sequel Disc Man, and its forthcoming million dollar Kickstarter revival, Hopefully Digital Distribution On Steam But If That Doesn't Work Out Then Settling For Desura Or GOG Or Something I Guess Man.
+Finally, an adventure game all of us can play!
+None of those stupid verbs, no inventory except for keys, no long-winded conversation trees or dialogues, and no boring cutscenes to get in the way.
+Otherwise, this is precisely like Day of the Tentacle, with a welcome additional roleplaying element: in Disk Man, you play the role of Disk Man.
+In an era of increasingly padded videogames, this is the kind of focus we can all appreciate.
+Hopefully this will remain true for the inevitable CD-based sequel Disc Man, and its forthcoming million-dollar Kickstarter revival, Hopefully Digital Distribution On Steam But If That Doesn't Work Out Then Settling For GOG Or Something I Guess Man.

 You will not get any of the lunch.
 We advise you not to complain about this.